alxnik/fpd/README.md

 With minor adjustments it can be used as a general purpose data acquisition tool

-In order to compile go to ./Debug and make clean && make all
+In order to compile go to Debug/ and "make clean && make all"

 Required libraries
 	* libudev